 By January 2017 the EAP had opened in many countries but was only beginning in the UK (at GOSH) as the NHS Trusts didn’t have the funds / capacity to cover the administration costs of delivering the treatment.
 Families had started to travel to Europe to access the treatment via the EAP at considerable cost to themselves and with all the stress and risks of travelling with a very sick child.

 There was a huge amount of advocacy work from clinicians and patient groups with support from MPs (All Party Parliamentary Group 18th July) to open the EAP in the UK.
 It soon opened in Northern Ireland and Scotland but took until late July 2017 for NHS England to agree to fund the treatment and for the EAP to roll out to other Centres.

-This programme closed to new infants on 1st November 2018.
-More than 80 children remain on the programme.
-Biogen advised this is the most for any country in the world and has reached the limit of their willingness to continue to support the NHS – due largely to their frustrations with the NICE process (see below).
+More than 80 children remained on the programme.
+Biogen advised this was the most for any country in the world and that they had reached the limit of their willingness to continue to support the NHS – due largely to their frustrations with the NICE process (see below).

 NICE (The National Institute for Health and Care Excellence) is the regulatory body for England which reviews evidence from clinical trials, and the costs of providing the treatment.
 They then make evidence -based recommendations / issue guidelines.
 If NICE recommends the drug for use through the NHS, then NHS England is normally expected to fund the treatment within 90 days.

-Anticipating that the treatment could be licensed for use in Europe (which is the point at which the Secretary of State / NICE can start to consider a treatment for provision by the NHS), NICE undertook what is called a scoping exercise to gather information about the condition and the treatment and, whether if there were to be an appraisal, this should be as a:
+Anticipating that the treatment could be licensed for use in Europe (which at this time was the point at which the Secretary of State / NICE could start to consider a treatment for provision by the NHS), NICE undertook what is called a scoping exercise to gather information about the condition and the treatment and, whether if there were to be an appraisal, this should be as a:

 - Single Technology Appraisal (STA) used for common diseases or